Skip to main content

 Reporting and Resolving Complaints About Members and Volunteers

-1. CBABC members, volunteers and staff may confidentially bring to the attention of the Executive Director, allegations and evidence of misconduct on the part of any other CBABC member or volunteer.
+1. CBABC members, volunteers and staff may confidentially bring to the attention of the Chief Executive Officer, allegations and evidence of misconduct on the part of any other CBABC member or volunteer.

-2. The Executive Director shall investigate the matter as they believe appropriate in the circumstances, but in all cases must be informed by all sides of a dispute in the course of that review.
+2. The Chief Executive Officer shall investigate the matter as they believe appropriate in the circumstances, but in all cases must be informed by all sides of a dispute in the course of that review.

-3. The Executive Director shall attempt to resolve the dispute quickly and informally to the satisfaction of all parties and in a manner consistent with these Principles.
+3. The Chief Executive Officer shall attempt to resolve the dispute quickly and informally to the satisfaction of all parties and in a manner consistent with these Principles.
 If the complainant requests that their identity not be revealed, that request shall be honoured, even though it may hinder effective investigation.

 4. Any investigation will take into account and respect: